aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Merge documents.**
+### **Merge Documents.**
-- Merges the provided files into a single document or image, with options for orientation and page size.
+- Merges multiple documents or images into a single file based on specified preferences for orientation and page size.
+Upload the files you want to consolidate and define your formatting preferences.
+This service will combine the files into one, ensuring that the final document or image meets your requirements.

 **Supported formats:**